stellarscripts/stellar_firma_transcripts/_posts/2019-09-06-stellarfirma-spacepalsspecial1.md

 #### MR SQUEAKINGTON

 You say that humans don't like mirrors?
+Oh--

 #### TIM